Leadership Faux Pas #3 – Being Close-Minded

 “Your assumptions are your windows on the world.
 Scrub them off every once in a while, or the light won’t come in.”

-We all see the world through our lens of perception.
-Everyone of us experiences the world differently because our lenses are shaped by a number of variables: the beliefs imprinted on us by others, our knowledge, our experiences, even our gender shapes our lenses!
+We all see the world through our lenses of perception.
+Every one of us experiences the world differently because our lenses are shaped by a number of variables: the beliefs imprinted on us by others, our knowledge, our experiences, our education, even our gender shapes our lenses!

-Our lenses are also known as our belief system.
+Our lenses form the basis for our internal belief system, basically what we make things mean.
 They not only impact how we see the world, but the actions we take as a result of our thoughts.
-And as you know it is the cumulative effect of our actions that determines the results we achieve in our work and our lives.
+It is the cumulative effect of our actions that determines the results we achieve in our work and our lives.

-For example, a leader who gets stuck in the old hierarchical leadership style of command and control will more than likely be irrelevant in today’s’ marketplace of flex time, millennials, outsourcing, transparency, and Emotional Intelligence.
+For example, a leader who gets stuck in the old hierarchical leadership style of command and control, will more than likely be irrelevant in today’s’ marketplace of working remote, generational differences, technology, transparency, and Emotional Intelligence (EQ).

-If as a leader you are not experiencing the level of success (results) that you want … it just might be time to wipe off the lenses and reevaluate the beliefs you have about being a leader.
+If as a leader, you are not experiencing the level of success (results) that you want , it just might be time to wipe off the lenses which you see the world and reevaluate the beliefs you have about being a leader.

-So how do you know if you need to clean your lenses?
-Below are 10 Question to ask yourself to determine whether you might be close-minded and in need of a little Windex.
+So how do you know whether you have slipped into a close-minded mindset and are in need of a little Windex?

 10 Questions To Determine Whether You Are A Close-Minded Leader: